Swiss Armed Forces: Lakes flotilla

 The maritime branch of the Army maintains a flotilla of military patrol boats to secure several sizeable lakes that span Switzerland's borders.
 These boats also serve in a search and rescue role.

-During the Second World War Switzerland fielded the Type 41 class of patrol boats, armed with the 24 mm Type 41 anti-tank rifle—not a personal weapon at 74 kg, and later replaced by a 20mm auto-cannon—and machine guns.
-Nine units were commissioned between 1941 and 1944.
-These boats were upgraded in 1964, notably receiving radars, radios and modern armament, and were kept in service into the 1980s, the last being decommissioned in late 1983.
+During the Second World War, Switzerland fielded the Type 41 class of patrol boats, armed with the 24 mm Type 41 anti-tank rifle—not a personal weapon at 74 kg, and later replaced by a 20mm auto-cannon—and machine guns.
+Nine units were commissioned between 1941-44.
+These boats were upgraded in 1964, notably receiving radars, radios, and modern armament and were kept in service into the 1980s, the last being decommissioned in late 1983.

-The force utilises later the Aquarius-class (Patrouillenboot 80) riverine patrol boats, which are operated by Motorboat Company 10 of the Corps of Engineers and which patrol lakes Geneva, Lucerne, Lugano, Maggiore and Constance.
+The force currently utilize the Aquarius-class (Patrouillenboot 80) riverine patrol boats, which are operated by Motorboat Company 10 of the Corps of Engineers which patrol lakes Geneva, Lucerne, Lugano, Maggiore and Constance.

-In June 2019 Finnish shipbuilder Marine Alutech delivered the first four of 14 Patrouillenboot 16, the Patrouillenboot 80's successor, to the flotilla and these boats's manufacturer designation as Watercat 1250 Patrol; all ships of this class will be named for astronomical object.
+In June 2019, Finnish shipbuilder Marine Alutech delivered the first four of 14 Patrouillenboot 16, the Patrouillenboot 80's successor, to the flotilla, and these boats's manufacturer designation as Watercat 1250 Patrol; all ships of this class will be named for astronomical objects.